cosmastech/cosmastech.github.io/_posts/2024-12-21-how-to-obscure-model-details-when-model-not-found.md

     })->create();
 ```

-Using the above, we modify the Laravel exception handler to return a generic 404 response with a message like this:
+Using the above, we modify the Laravel exception handler so that a `ModelNotFoundException` still returns a 404 status code,
+but includes a generic message instead of which model couldn't be found, the namespace of that model, and the ID.

 ```json
 {